kimbjerge/MCC-trap/README.md

 # Moths Classification and Counting (MCC)
 ## What is this repository for? ##

-This repository contains all the necessary code and documentation of the algorithm for the light trap and computer vision system to detect and classify live moths.
+This repository contains all the necessary code and documentation of the algorithm for the light trap and computer vision system to detect, track and classify live moths.
 It contains instructions and code for both training and data-processing.

 Paper: